Energy conversion theorems for some linear steady-states: Energy conversion theorems for some linear steady--states

-\begin{corollary}[\textbf{$MEF$--COROLLARY}] If the degree of coupling between the processes of a non equilibrium steady--state system is measured by the parameter $q$ and it is also operating under the \textbf{MEF} regime, the cross effect between both generalized forces, denoted by the parameter $x$, is given by $x=-\frac{3q}{4}$. \end{corollary}
+\end{proof} \begin{corollary}{ {} $MEF$}\textbf{\textsl{ {}-{}-COROLLARY}} If the degree of coupling between the processes of a non equilibrium steady--state system is measured by the coefficient $q$ and it is also operating under the \textbf{MEF} regime, the cross effect between both generalized forces, denoted by the parameter $x$, is given by $x=-\frac{3q}{4}$. \end{corollary} \begin{proof} From the \textbf{$MEF$--THEOREM}, the constraint $J_{1}=-\frac{1}{3}L_{11}X_{1}$ lead us to write the force $X_{1}$ as: